ARMmbed/mbed-os-example-blinky/README.md

 ![](./resources/official_armmbed_example_badge.png)
 # Blinky Mbed OS Example

-The example project contains an application to blink an LED on supported [Mbed boards](https://os.mbed.com/platforms/).
+The example project is part of the [Arm Mbed OS quick start guide](https://os.mbed.com/docs/mbed-os/v5.14/quick-start/index.html).
+It contains an application to repeatedly blink an LED on supported [Mbed boards](https://os.mbed.com/platforms/).

 The project can be built with all supported [Mbed OS build tools](https://os.mbed.com/docs/mbed-os/latest/tools/index.html).
 However, this example project specifically refers to the command line interface tool [Arm Mbed CLI](https://github.com/ARMmbed/mbed-cli#installing-mbed-cli).
 Please install Arm Mbed CLI.

 Depending on the target, the example project can be built with GCC_ARM, ARM or IAR toolchain.
-Run the command below after installing ARM Mbed CLI to determine which toolchain support your target.
+Run the command below after installing ARM Mbed CLI to determine which toolchain supports your target.

 ```bash
 $ mbed compile -S